dheyay/mAIncrafters/docs/final.md

 ### Baseline

 ##### Locating
 For locating objects, the baseline version of the agent uses greedy search composed of a spiral search though the observation level that is in the same plane as the agent (the agent has an observation grid equivalent in size to the world), then using Dijkstra's algorithm to find the best path to the found destination.
 The way it works is to iterate in a direction along the grid until it hits a "corner" spcace in the grid, then changes direction ([Source: StackOverflow](https://stackoverflow.com/questions/398299/looping-in-a-spiral)).
 This allows us to find one of the closest locations with a material of interest, while avoiding a slower search that does a true check for absolute closest, at which point the agent determines the shortest path there, then goes to collect the material.
-After this material is collected, this is repeated, checking for the closest material to the current location.
+After this material is collected, this is repeated, checking for the closest material to the current location that we are interested in.
 If either all necessary materials are gathered or there are no more materials neaby, it returns to the starting point, and effectively restarts the search from there.
 This allows the agent to avoid missing any blocks that end up outside of the observation window after moving in a given direction.

 ##### Navigating
 Dijkstra's shortest path Algorithm was used as our method of navigation for the baseline once we have determined the location of the object we are looking for.
-We used Dijkstra's algorithm to find the path between the agent's current location and some material location in two dimensions, while we have a stack implemented to keep record of the current shortest path back.
-As the environment got more complex, Dijkstra's was also be used to find the return path from the agent's current location to the starting position in coordination with the general path from the stack (since the farther we go, we will eventually be out of observation range of the starting point).
+We used Dijkstra's algorithm to find the path between the agent's current location and some material location in two dimensions.
+As the environment got more complex, Dijkstra's was also used to find the return path from the agent's current location to the starting position.

 Dijkstra's shortest path for the agent:
 The way we are using Dijkstra's Algorithm in our baseline is as follows: